 The production of turbulence by vertical shear (the first term of the right hand side of (10.4)) should balance the loss of kinetic energy associated with the vertical momentum diffusion (first line in (2.34)).
-To do so a special care have to be taken for both the time and space discretization of the TKE equation [??].
+To do so a special care have to be taken for both the time and space discretization of the TKE equation [Burchard 2002, Marsaleix et al. 2008].